Black History Month: Are African-American Women More Likely to Get Fibroids?

 - Protruding abdomen or belly area

-Fibroid Risk Factors
+Fibroid Risk Factors for Black Women

 Black women are more likely to:

-- Be affected at an earlier age
+- Be affected at earlier ages

 - Experience a delayed diagnosis